 The key note of the NPCA has always been that philosophical and psychological forms of counseling are complementary and mutually supportive avenues for helping people to confront their problems of living.
 Thus, from its inception, it has sought to bring philosophers and mental health practitioners (including social workers, psychologists, mental health counselors, psychiatrists, and psychiatric nurses) together to share ideas and make inroads to more efficacious modes of helping.

 For more than two decades, the NPCA has provided a national forum for the development, publication, and delivery of the literature on philosophical counseling, including the nation’s preeminent journal of philosophical counseling, the International Journal of Philosophical Practice (IJPP).
 The NPCA has also been the source of standards of practice in the U.S., including a code of ethics and certification standards.

 Today, more than ever before, with the economic downturn and the rising need for affordable therapy, philosophical counselors have an opportunity to lend a hand.
 Philosophical training alone does not equip someone to be a successful and qualified philosophical counselor, however.
 Having philosophical expertise is one thing and knowing how to put these skills to work to help a counselee to address a problem of living is still another thing.
 The NPCA, through its team of affiliated philosophers and mental health practitioners, have the ability to help philosophers seeking to become philosophical counselors to acquire the additional skills that are needed.
 The NPCA is also allied with the REBT network, including some of the original trainers of the famous Albert Ellis Institute in New York City, who are on board to provide their counseling expertise.

-With its affiliation with the Institute of Critical Thinking, the NPCA now has the facility to offer primary and advanced certificate training programs in Logic-Based Therapy (LBT), a modality of philosophical counseling that develops and applies the philosophical aspects of cognitive-behavior approaches, including the rigors of logic and the vast domain of philosophical theories, to help people address their problems of everyday living.
+With its affiliation with the Logic-Based Therapy & Consultation Institute, the NPCA now has the facility to offer primary and advanced certificate training programs in Logic-Based Therapy (LBT), a modality of philosophical counseling that develops and applies the philosophical aspects of cognitive-behavior approaches, including the rigors of logic and the vast domain of philosophical theories, to help people address their problems of everyday living.